Coronavirus hit to airlines could top $100 billion, Flybe collapses

 IATA projected the hit to passenger airlines in lost revenue from the crisis could be anywhere between $63 billion and $113 billion this year, depending on the virus’s progression.
 On Feb.
 20, it had forecast a hit of $29 billion.

-Global airline industry revenues totalled $838 billion in 2019, according to IATA data.
+The latest estimates equate to a drop of between 11% and 19% compared with its 2020 industry revenue forecast in December.

+IATA said its lower forecast was based on the virus being contained in current markets with over 100 cases as of March 2, while the higher estimate was based on a broader epidemic.
+Both scenarios assume there will be a recovery by late summer.

 The COVID-19 virus has killed more than 3,000 people and infected tens of thousands more, mostly in China.
-But the disease has now spread to more than 60 other countries, leading to multiple travel and other restrictions.
+But it has now spread to more than 60 other countries, leading to travel and other restrictions.

+South Korea, Italy, and Iran have been particularly badly affected.
+Germany, Japan, France, Spain, the United States, Singapore and Hong Kong have all reported more than 100 cases.

 Among the latest events to be cancelled is the world air traffic management congress in Madrid, which had been scheduled for March 10-12.